 Estate planning can provide peace of mind, knowing that one’s affairs are arranged the way they want them—and helping to avoid costly and stressful probate and guardianship proceedings.
 Ideally, an estate plan should be reviewed and updated at each major milestone of life such as marriage, purchasing a home, having children, getting a promotion, retiring, or relocating.
 If someone you know has relocated to the Sunshine State, a Florida lawyer can assist them in ensuring that their estate plan will carry out their wishes in the best way possible under Florida law.

-Robin I. Bresky, Esq., is the founder of The Law Offices of Robin Bresky, which focuses on Estate Planning, Probate, Estate and Trust Administration, Appeals, Litigation Support, and Trial Assistance.
+Robin I. Bresky, Esq., is the founder of Bresky Law, which focuses on Estate Planning, Probate, Estate and Trust Administration, Appeals, Litigation Support, and Trial Assistance.
 A member of The Florida Bar since 1999, Bresky earned her Juris Doctorate degree from Chicago-Kent College of Law.